yushchenko/sencha-touch-talk-at-sydjs/notes.md

 Dependency management it's where Sencha Touch really rocks.
 How it works?
 Simple.
-When you create an application just tell Senha which controllers and views you are using and them will be loaded when you debug and automatically included into build.
+When you create an application just tell Sencha which controllers and views you are using and all this code will be loaded when you debug and included into build.
 Next, lets assume that you inherit a view from Sencha Container component.
 This component's source will be loaded and included into build either.
 Everything what goes into build is determined only by dependencies